-Lakeland Florida – One of the State’s Nicest Little Cities
+Lakeland Florida – One of the State’s Nicest Cities

 At the 2016 North American Travel Journalists (NATJA) conference I made a point of setting up a meeting with the reps from Visit Central Florida.
-I was particularly interested in two attractions – Legoland to which I intend to take the grandkids some day and Streamsong, the new golf resort which is getting rave reviews for it’s two unique courses.
-Since I knew Alison and I would be driving back to Nova Scotia in late May I was hoping to maybe play a round at Streamsong along the way.
+I was particularly interested in two attractions – Legoland to which I did return in 2017 with Alison, my son Dale and his better half Kari and my oldest grandson A.J. and about which I wrote this post extolling its virtues.
+The second was Streamsong, the relatively new golf resort which is getting rave reviews for its two (now three) unique courses.
 Once I got chatting with the ladies from Lakeland Florida I learned of another attraction that immediately jumped to the top of my must visit list in the area.
 Did you know that Florida Southern College in Lakeland Florida has the largest collection of Frank Lloyd Wright buildings in the world?
 Although I am a great fan of Frank Lloyd Wright’s works, I was embarrassed to say that, like Johnny Carson, “I did not know that”.
 I have previously posted about Wright’s first home and office in Oak Park, Illinois and fleetingly in a visit to Fallingwater outside of Pittsburgh.

 Here’s a photo of Wright’s home in Oak Park, Illinois.
 As you can see he had not fully developed his distinct ‘Prairie’ style of architecture which made hime famous.